 When the official says set, raise your hips and extend slightly at the knees.
 Come up into a position where your hips are higher than your shoulders.
 Keep a straight line through the hips, spine, and head so that everything remains in a neutral position.

 Don’t lean forward so that you are over the line.
-This will take the tension off your feet and transfers them to your hands.
-We want the tension in your feet so that you can push hard off the pedals and explode from the blocks.
+This will take the weight off your feet and transfers it to your hands.
+You want the tension in your feet so that you can push hard off the pedals and explode from the blocks.

 The Acceleration Phase

 This phase involves blasting out of the blocks by pushing off the rear and front pedals hard with both feet.
 Here you want to pull your rear leg through quickly whilst the body leans forward.

 Your COM (centre of mass) should be in front of your foot during the first few steps while you drive low.
-During your first stride out of the blocks and push your feet explosively into the ground with every stride.
+Be aggressive out of the blocks and push your feet explosively into the ground with every stride.
 At the same time, you will drive your arms back and forwards in opposite directions.

-Try not to overstretch yourself during your first stride out from the blocks.
+Try not to overstretch during your first stride out from the blocks.
 This will only cause you to decelerate faster.
 It also puts unnecessary pressure on the hamstrings which could cause an injury.

-Note: This often occurs due to poor positioning in the blocks or the athlete trying to stand to an upright too quickly.
+Note: This often occurs due to poor positioning in the blocks or the athlete trying to stand upright too quickly.